Piedmont Rural Telephone Cooperative, Incorporative

 districts in existence January 1993 shall be the basis for future elections.
 If there are more than two (2) nominees for any district, a trustee shall be elected by a plurality vote.
 Upon election, trustees shall serve for the term of their office or until their successors shall be elected and shall have qualified.
 The term of office for a trustee shall begin on January 1 following the election of the trustee at an annual meeting.

-In order to assure proper representation of members living in various areas, in the year 1977 the following areas are established: Area I – members of the Laurens Rural Exchange which shall have three trustees.
+In order to assure proper representation of members living in various areas, in the year 1977 the following areas are established: Area I – members of the Laurens Rural Exchange which shall have two trustees.
 Area II – members of the Gray Court and Enoree Exchanges which shall have two trustees.
 Area III – members of the Waterloo, West End and Hickory Tavern Exchanges which shall have three trustees.
 Nominations will be made and elections held so that at least one trustee shall come from each exchange, and to do this, the seats will be numbered in accordance with the expiration of terms of such trustees.
 The division as made herein is a very close approximation of giving each member an equal voice and vote on the election of trustees.
 It will be reviewed each five years or sooner if necessary to give effect to the changing amount of membership of each exchange.

 SECTION 3.
 Qualifications.